mmmmmagina/relayer/json-rpc.md

   - `v` - ECDSA signature parameter v.
   - `r` - ECDSA signature parameter r.
   - `s` - ECDSA signature parameter s.
-  - `timestamp` - The submit TimeStamp.
+  - `ts` - The submit TimeStamp.

 2. `status` `STRING` - Order status. refer to `Order Status Set` (include Pending, PartiallyExecuted, FullyExecuted, Cancelled)
-3. `totalDealedAmountS` `NUMBER` - The total amount of TokenS that have been selled.
+3. `totalDealedAmountS` - The total amount of TokenS that have been selled.
-4. `totalDealedAmountB` `NUMBER` - The total amount of TokenB that have been buyed.
+4. `totalDealedAmountB` - The total amount of TokenB that have been buyed.
-5. `matchList` `ARRAY` -  The match records related to this order.
+5. `matchList` -  The match records related to this order.

 ##### Example
 ```js